amarpan/how-to-write-a-README/README.md

 </div>

 <p>
-   Let's face it - writing project documentation in the form of READMEs is the last thing any General Assembly (GA) Software Engineering Immersive (SEI) student wants to do, especially after a long and exhausting project week.
+ Writing project documentation in the form of READMEs is typically the last thing any General Assembly (GA) Software Engineering Immersive (SEI) student wants to do, especially after a long and exhausting project week.
 </p>

 <p>
-Thus, today I'll provide you with the copy and paste-able code to quickly make a presentable README.
+Thus, today I'll provide you with the copy and paste-able code to quickly make and set up a presentable project README.
 </p>